jasmine-contrib/grunt-jasmine-task/README.md

 grunt.loadNpmTasks('grunt-jasmine-task');
 ```

-also add this to the grunt.initConfig object in the same file:
+Also add this to the grunt.initConfig object in the same file:

 ```javascript
 jasmine: {
   index: ['specs/index.html']
 },
 ```
-replace ```specs/index.html``` obviously with the location of your jasmine spec running html file.
+Obviously you need to replace ```specs/index.html``` with the location of your jasmine spec running html file.
-now you can run the jasmine task with:
+Now you can run the jasmine task with:

 ```grunt jasmine```